TheAjaykrishnanR/aviyal/README.md

 Configuration file `aviyal.json` will be created at first run.
 You can modify the default settings there, including adding new keybindings etc. Look at the example config file [here](https://github.com/TheAjaykrishnanR/aviyal/blob/master/Src/aviyal.json)

+A quick summary of the values available for each key in the config is [here](https://github.com/TheAjaykrishnanR/aviyal/blob/master/Docs/Config.md)
 ## Default keybindings

 - `FOCUS NEXT WORKSPACE`: `LCONTROL, LSHIFT, L`